 There is limited historical financial information about the Company upon which to base an evaluation of its performance and the Company has not generated any revenues from its business to date.
 The business is subject to risks inherent in the establishment of a new business enterprise, including limited capital resources, possible delays in the exploration and/or development, and possible cost overruns due to price and cost increases in services.
 Management of the Company has no current intention of entering into a merger or acquisition within the next 12 months and has a specific business plan and timetable to complete our 12-month plan of operation.
 The Company is in the process of an active operational buildout and anticipates that additional capital will be required to implement the buildout.
 The Company may also require additional capital to pursue certain business opportunities or respond to technological advancements, competitive dynamics or technologies, customer demands, challenges, acquisitions or unforeseen circumstances.
 Additionally, the Company has incurred and expects to continue to incur significant costs related to becoming a public company.
 Accordingly, the Company may engage in equity or debt financings or enter into credit facilities for the above-mentioned or other reasons; however, the Company may not be able to timely secure additional debt or equity financings on favorable terms, if at all.
 If the Company raises additional funds through equity financing, its existing stockholders could experience significant dilution.
-Furthermore, any debt financing obtained by the Company in the future could involve restrictive covenants relating to the Company's capital raising activities and other financial and operational matters, which may make it more difficult for the Company to obtain additional capital and to pursue business opportunities.
+Furthermore, any debt financing obtained by the Company make it more difficult for the Company to obtain additional capital and to pursue business opportunities.
 If the Company is unable to obtain adequate financing on terms that are satisfactory to the Company, when the Company requires it, the Company's ability to continue to grow or support the business and to respond to business challenges could be significantly limited.
 If the Company is unable to obtain adequate debt or equity financing for its planned buildout, the Company may be required to delay or change its planned buildout steps, which may adversely affect the Company's business plan.